SamX23/ideas/README.md

 - Create a simple online store

   The idea is to create a simple online store where people can sell their things online and using online payment, I will say the implementation is more like utas + olx but simpler I guess.

+- Create a clone of Tesla

+  Not the business, only their stunning website, I would love to recreate the web using react stack for my portfolio.